Madame-Aehm/artisan/wiki/HowToBuildArtisan.md

 1. This completes the setup required to build installation packages on AppVeyor.

 #### Start a CI Build.
 Make a commit to your GitHub repository.
 If working in a local clone do not forget to push the commit.
 This will trigger the GitHub actions listed above including starting the CI build.
+This is the commit.

 If you encounter this message on AppVeyor: *"There was an error while trying to complete the current operation.
 Please contact AppVeyor support."* you must send an email to support@appveyor.com asking to have your account enabled.